zk4x/zyx/zyx/README.md

 ## Backends

 Zyx runs on different devices, current backends are CUDA, OpenCL, WGPU and CPU.
-Zyx automatically tries to select the best available device, but you can also manually change it.
+Zyx automatically tries to select the most performant available device, but you can also manually change it.
 ```rust
 Tensor::set_default_device(Device::CPU);
 ```